juliasophieg/juliasophieg/README.md

 #### Project right now: [Recipe Scraper](https://github.com/JoarHansson/recipe-scraper) 🍴🍝

-I enjoy long walks in the sunset.
-(..
-Alone, listening to true crime podcasts)

 <!--
 **juliasophieg/juliasophieg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.